Steven6798/MegaMan/README.md

 - [x] An implemented feature.
-	  Every level have his own music
+	  Every level have its own music.
-	  MegaMan can speed up and down.
+	  MegaMan can speed up and slow down.

 - [ ] A planned unimplemented feature.

 ## Notes

 	What was your project's biggest challenge?
-Our project biggest challenge was to decide the best algorithms for the logic problems.
+		Our project's biggest challenge was to decide the best algorithms for the logic 		problems.
+It was also difficult to learn how the methods and classes intertwined so we 		could create new things from them.

     What was your favorite part of the project?
     	Our favorite part of the project was learning how to work on multiples classes at the 		same time and to control an object with keys.
+It was also fun to create some of the 		more comical elements in the levels and seeing it work.

 ## License